cloud-elements/devportal/docs/elements/google-calendar/events.md

 ---
 heading: Google Calendar
+apiProvider: Google
 seo: Events | Google Calendar | Cloud Elements API Docs
 title: Events
 description: Enable Element Name events for your application.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: nn
+elementId: 5126
-elementKey: fake
+elementKey: googlecalendar
-apiKey: Key Name
-apiSecret: Secret Name
-callbackURL: Callback URL Name
+apiKey: Client ID #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiSecret: Client secret #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+callbackURL: Authorized redirect URI #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 25
 ---